 Olesya pushed him to one side.
 ‘I’ll get my boots—’

 ‘These ones?’
 Zakhar was already holding them.

 She grabbed them.
 ‘Lucky guess.’

 Zakhar paced the bedroom while she pulled a thick sweater and jeans over her pajamas.
 He’d already picked out their scarves and gloves.
 She reached for the door.
 Zakhar put his hand on her arm.

 ‘The window,’ he said.
 ‘Always go through the window.’

-Luckily they were on the ground floor, because she didn’t like heights.
+Luckily they were on the first floor, because she didn’t like heights.
 The window creaked as he opened it, and she hoped their parents wouldn’t hear.
 She could hear them with the other adults.
 They were in the apartment next door, sharing Olivier salad, champagne and loud stories.